 Be extra careful with rolling and sliding chairs during the cure time too.

-As far as area rugs go, we really would like to see a full 2 weeks pass before they’re put down over newly refinished floors.
+As far as area rugs go, we really would like to see a full week pass before they’re put down over newly refinished floors, (unless you go with the commercial grade Pall-X Gold system which is 3 days or Magic Oil which is 24 hours).
 This will give ample time for the solvents etc. in the finish to evaporate unencumbered and for the floor to cure.